zuavra/nginx-ip-whitelister/README.md

 > ⚠️ Please note that different reverse proxies may have different syntax for specifying multiple values for the same header name.
 For example in Nginx `proxy_set_header` will set multiple values if used multiple times, but in Caddy you need to use add a plus sign (`+`) in front of the header name with `header_up` otherwise it will overwrite the other values and only send one.

-* `x-nipw-key`: Define an authentication key.
+* `x-nipw-ip-exclude`: Format: single IP or an IP range in CIDR notation.
   - Multiple such headers can be provided.
+  - Both IPv4 and IPv6 are supported.
+  - An IP that matches any of these ranges will skip all other checks (key, geo, TOTP).
+* `x-nipw-key`: Format: any string.
+Define an authentication key.
+  - Multiple such headers can be provided.
-  - If no such header has been provided, all key-related functionality **is turned off**.
+  - If zero such headers have been provided, all key-related functionality **is turned off**.
-* `x-nipw-key-isolation`: Value can be *"enabled" (default)* or "disabled" (case-insensitive).
+* `x-nipw-key-isolation`: Either *"enabled" (default)* or "disabled" (case-insensitive).
   - This header is only processed once (duplicates are ignored).
-  - When key isolation is enabled it prevents keys from being used by multiple IPs at the same time within the same whitelist; once an IP has been added to a whitelisted the key it used can't be used again until the IP exits that particular whitelist.
+  - When key isolation is enabled it prevents keys from being used by multiple IPs at the same time within the same whitelist; once an IP has been added to a whitelist the key it used can't be used again until the IP exits that particular whitelist.
-* `x-nipw-netmask-allow`: Define an IP network mask to allow.
+* `x-nipw-geoip-allow`: Specify a [two-letter ISO-3166-2 country code](https://en.wikipedia.org/wiki/ISO_3166-2) to **allow**.
   - Multiple such headers can be provided.
-  - An IP that doesn't match any of the allow masks will be rejected.
-* `x-nipw-netmask-deny`: Define an IP network masks to deny.
-  - Multiple such headers can be provided.
-  - An IP that matches any of the deny masks will be rejected.
-  - These headers will be ignored if any `-netmask-allow` header is defined.
-* `x-nipw-geoip-allow`: Specify a two-letter ISO-3166-1 country code to allow.
-  - Multiple such headers can be provided.
   - An IP that doesn't match any allow countries will be rejected.
-  - Private IPs always pass this check.
+  - [Private IPs](https://en.wikipedia.org/wiki/Private_network) always pass this check.
-* `x-nipw-geoip-deny`: Define a two-letter ISO-3166-1 country code to deny
+* `x-nipw-geoip-deny`: Specify a [two-letter ISO-3166-2 country code](https://en.wikipedia.org/wiki/ISO_3166-2) to **deny**.
   - Multiple such headers can be provided.
   - An IP that matches any of the deny countries will be rejected.
   - These headers will be ignored if any `-geoip-allow` header is defined.
-  - Private IPs always pass this check.
+  - [Private IPs](https://en.wikipedia.org/wiki/Private_network) always pass this check.
 * `x-nipw-totp`: Define a TOTP secret.
   - Multiple such headers can be provided.
   - If any `-totp` header is defined, the visitor will have to append a valid TOTP code matching one of the secrets to the URL key, separated by a colon.
-Examples: `/?accesskey:123456` or `/?:123456`.
+Examples: `/?accesskey:123456` (both key and TOTP are provided) or `/?:123456` (TOTP is provided but key isn't).
   - If none of the secrets have been matched the request will be rejected.

 ℹ️ Please understand that GeoIP matching is far from perfect.
 This project uses a "lite" GeoIP database which is not super-accurate, but even the larger databases can make mistakes.
 Accept the fact that occasionally you will end up blocking (or allowing) an IP that shouldn't be.